-Mercury Marine and your boatbuilder developed a vessel propulsion personality to ensure optimal performance of the joystick under ideal conditions.
+Mercury Marine and your boatbuilder developed a vessel propulsion personality to ensure optimal performance of the joystick, steering, and autopilot under ideal conditions.
 As wind and current conditions change, user input will be required to compensate.

-Changing engine performance, propellers, or boat weight (including variations in ballast amounts) may affect the performance of the joystick as well as the top speed of the vessel.
-Changing any parameter from the original factory equipment and settings can have a negative effect on performance.
-Propeller changes must not be made without first consulting the boat manufacturer and a Mercury product integration engineer.
+Changing engine performance, gear ratios, or propellers may affect the performance of the joystick as well as the top speed of the vessel.
+Changing any parameter from the original factory equipment and settings can have a negative effect on performance, and changes must not be made without first consulting the boat manufacturer.